MIT-LCP/eicu-code/website/content/eicudata/io.md

 # Inputs and Outputs

-* The `medication` table is essentially an interface to the prescriptions data.
+* The `medication` table is essentially an interface to pharmacy data - i.e. prescribed medications.
 * The `intakeoutput` and `infusiondrug` tables should be used for fluids and drugs, respectively.
 It is a challenge to decide whether a hospital is actually collecting and archiving data in the `infusiondrug` table.